 Resource Manager: Manage the various types of resources we use in our Application

-Applications are the top layer in the Android architecture and this is where our applications are gonna fit into.
-Several standard applications comes pre-installed with every device, such as:
+Applications are the top layer in the Android architecture and this is where our applications are gonna fit in.
+Several standard applications come pre-installed with every device, such as:

 - SMS client app

 - Web browser

 As a developer we are able to write an app which replaces any existing system app.
 That is, we’re not limited in accessing any particular feature.
 You’re practically limitless and can do whatever you want to with the Android (as long as the users of your app permit it).
 Thus Android is opening endless opportunities to the developer.